BioCUCKOO/CKI/README.md

 # The description of each source code
 ### CKI.pl
-The program infers central PKs from the integration of mRNA expression, substrate p-site intensity and network state for each PK.
+The program infers central PKs from the integration of mRNA expression, substrate p-site intensity and kinase-substrate network for each PK.
 The usage of the code is shown as below: <br><br>
 perl CKI.pl
 <br>